threefoldfoundation/info_sdk/src/gettingstarted/mainnet/mainnet_gettft.md

 ### Store your TFT on your hosted 3Bot Wallet

-You could use a pre-configured hosted 3Bot wallet to store your TFT.
-3Bot admin dashboard comes with a hosted wallet feature to make it easier and faster for you to store your testnet TFT, and to reserve IT Capacity.
+Once you've signed up, deployed, and logged into your hosted 3Bot, you could use a pre-configured hosted 3Bot wallet to store your TFT.
+3Bot admin panel dashboard comes with a hosted wallet feature to make it easier and faster for you to store your TFT, and to reserve IT Capacity.

 ![](testnet_tft3.png)

-Simply click on _'Wallet'__ menu on your hosted 3Bot sidebar to access your wallet list, and click on one particular wallet to see the details of the wallet, including the wallet address and the amount of TFT balance you have on your account.
+Simply click on __'Wallet'__ menu on your hosted 3Bot sidebar to access your wallet list, and click on one particular wallet to see the details of the wallet, including the wallet address and the amount of TFT balance you have on your account.

 > Please go to [__Hosted 3Bot Wallet__](3bot_wallet.md) to read more about the 3Bot Wallet feature on your hosted 3Bot.